garymiller01/DataManagementVisualization/README.md

 # DataManagementVisualization
-Files pertaining to the first class in the Data Analysis and Interpretation specialization
+My python files for Data Management & Visualization, the first class in the Weslyan University Data Analysis and Interpretation specialization on Coursera.